Izpodvypodvert/Notes/Readme.md

 -   **Alembic**: A lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python.
 -   **Redis**: An advanced key-value store, often used as a cache and message broker, with support for data structures such as strings, hashes, lists, sets, and sorted sets with range queries.
 -   **Pytest**: A powerful tool for testing Python code, providing a simple and flexible framework for writing and executing tests.
+-   **Celery**: An asynchronous task queue/job queue based on distributed message passing, focused on real-time operation and supporting scheduling.
+-   **Flower**: A web-based tool for monitoring and administrating Celery clusters, providing insights into tasks and worker status.

 ## Getting Started